MaximKitsenko/MaximKitsenko.github.io/_posts/2023-01-12-How-to-debug-nuget-packages-in-net-.net-application.md

-# How to debug nuget packages in .net application

 Few days ago, when i was debugging our application ( which was written with .net), i faced with issue, when the bug was hidden in the nuget package.
 It was required to debug the code inside the nuget package.
 In this post i will share my experience with debugging the code from the nugget package.